 - Step Three, for Category B cities, is earned by implementing a minimum of 12 Best Practices.

-* A list of the Best Practices for Category B cities are outlined in a chart to the left (click the image to enlarge).
+* A list of the Best Practices for Category B cities are outlined in a chart at the end of this page.

 Where else can I see how well Isanti is performing?

 As part of the GreenStep Program, cities are required to track their energy usage through the Minnesota B3 Benchmarking website. the website provides a simple way to determine the amount of energy each city facility is using and how improvements affect the energy usage.
 A direct link to Isanti's B3 Benchmarking webiste can be found here.

 Isanti will continue to work on completing and enhancing the Best Practices (BP) outlined by the Minnesota GreenStep Cities program, to include BP's that are not part of the required set outlined for Category B cities.
 As part of the GreenStep program, each city is required to create a committee charged with ensuring a continued effort towards a sustainable community.
 Isanti formed a GreenStep Committee that meets routinely to review and stategize how best to improve the quality of life for its residents.

 |Best Practices for Category B cities||47.27 KB|